Niger Delta People's Volunteer Force

 The Niger Delta People's Volunteer Force (NDPVF) is one of the largest armed groups in the Niger Delta region of Nigeria and is composed primarily of members of the region's largest ethnic group—the Ijaw people.
-The group was founded in 2004 in an attempt to gain more control over the region's vast petroleum resources, particularly in Delta State.
+There are 5.8 million Ijaw people located in the Niger Delta.
+The group was founded in 1966 in an attempt to gain more control over the region's vast petroleum resources, particularly in Delta State.
+The NDPVF exists in an area that faces environmental and ecological degradation as a result of the multinational oil corporations in the area.
+Gas flaring and oil spillages are problems for Ijaw in the region.
+Nigerians in the Delta also lack availability to lots of their local resources, despite the fact that oil from their area is a major source of revenue for the Nigerian economy.
+Other local economies have fallen apart due to a focus on the oil economy.
+Furthermore, many Nigerian youths, who the NDPVF claims to represent, are unemployed and lack access to public services like schools and healthcare.
+Youth protests in the Niger Delta are frequent.
 The NDPVF has frequently demanded a greater share of the oil wealth from both the state and federal government and has occasionally supported independence for the Delta region.
 Until 2005 the group was spearheaded by Alhaji Mujahid Dokubo-Asari, who is viewed by many Delta residents as a folk hero.

 History

 The Niger Delta People's Volunteer Force was organised in late 2003 after the 2003 Nigerian presidential election by Asari Dokubo and British Columbos Epibade.
 The idea was conceived by Dokubo after he exited as the president of the Ijaw Youth Council.

+In his youth, Dokubu was a member of this council, which released the Kaiama Declaration, demanding control of the delta’s energy resources.
+As he became more radical and militant, his views had diverged from those of the IYC, so he formed this private military operation in order to achieve the demands issued in Kaiama by violence and force.

 The inspiration for a militia was gotten from Isaac Boro, who in 1965, declared the Niger Delta Republic.
+After its founding, on October 1, 2004 the NDPVF called on regional oil companies to shut down their operations.
+After this threat, a peace agreement was reached with the Nigerian government, which ultimately failed to go into effect.
+As part of the peace agreement, the federal and state government gave amnesty to militia fighters.
+Attacks diminished after the signing of the agreement, yet the agreement only focused on short-term goals for protecting the population and fostering an environment of stability.